sinnayman/current-spotify-track-custom-twitch-command/README.md

+# current-spotify-track-custom-twitch-command

-# Add your own twitch custom command for viewers to get your currently playing spotify track
+##Add your own twitch custom command for viewers to get your currently playing spotify track

 A quick and dirty go app to add a custom command in order to get the currently playing spotify track of the authed user.